Home>>Notes for students>>Health system mangement>>Opportunities and challenges of Federal Health system in Nepal

 1. Federalism also presents opportunities for increasing financial resources for health from provincial and local government.

-2. The local and provincial government, if capacitated, can prioritize and plan for the health sector from different resources like equalization grant and the local funds apart from the conditional budget from the MOHP.
+2. If capacitated, the local and provincial governments can prioritize and plan for the health sector using different resources, such as the equalization grant and local funds, apart from the conditional budget from the MOHP.

 3. Local elected governments are presented with the opportunity for better health sector accountability and transparency.
-A multi-stakeholder forum at all three levels can advocate for the service access and quality and allow to locally mange the grievances.
+A multi-stakeholder forum at all three levels can advocate for service access and quality and allow local grievance management.

-4. Federalism is important opportunity for Nepal to achieve Universal Health Coverage.
+4. Federalism is an important opportunity for Nepal to achieve Universal Health Coverage.

 5. Federalism and resulting increases in healthcare accessibility and financing options present a strong prospect to strengthen the health system in Nepal.